50+ House Buying Tips

 If the survey finds any nasties, ask a reputable builder for repair costs.
 Ask the vendor to either fix it before completion or knock the total off the price.

 Flood risk has a significant impact on insurance premiums and a property's value.
-The Environment Agency (England and Wales) and Environment Protection Agency's (Scotland) flood info provide detailed reports on whether and why an area's at risk.
+Go to Gov.uk (England and Wales) and Environment Protection Agency (Scotland) to request reports on whether and why an area's at risk.

-Your life will be easier if you remember to ask the previous owner key questions before they give you the keys.
+Your life will be easier if you remember to ask the previous owner all the essential questions before they give you the keys.
 To help, we've compiled a list of top questions to ask:

 Where's the main stopcock (to shut off the water)?